-According to the conclusions of the Helsinki conference on Master degrees: "All bachelor degrees should open access to master studies and all master degrees should give access to doctoral studies".
+According to the conclusions of the Helsinki conference on Master degrees the implication is that: "All bachelor degrees should open access to master studies and all master degrees should give access to doctoral studies".
 Access is also considered in detail in the Lisbon recognition convention, which has so far been ratified by 40 countries and international institutions.

-The prerequisite for entry will be either a qualification of Eurobachelor® standard or a first cycle degree in one of the disciplines defined by the institution for that particular programme.
+The prerequisite for entry will be either a qualification of EUROBACHELOR® standard or a first cycle degree in one of the disciplines defined by the institution for that particular programme.